 The Company is allowed under Philippine laws to declare property and stock dividends, subject to certain requirements.
-See "Market Price of and Dividends on the Equity and Related Stockholder Matters" on page [•] of this Offer Supplement.
-Other than the foregoing, the Company does not have a specific dividend policy.
+See "Market Price of and Dividends on the Equity and Related Stockholder Matters" on page 165 of this Offer Supplement.
+Other than the foregoing, the Company has no specific dividend policy under its Manual of Corporate Governance in addition to the requirements under the Revised Corporation Code.